How to Write a Resignation Letter [20+ Templates]

 Before writing a resignation letter, speak with a supervisor, education board, director, volunteer coordinator, or the person the position reports up to.
 Inform the manager of the desire to resign.
 Verbally informing the manager acts as a "verbal formal notice" of resignation.

-The best day and time to meet with a supervisor to provide a verbal notice is Monday, between the hours of 9 AM and 12 PM.
+Meet with a supervisor to provide a verbal notice is Monday, between the hours of 9 AM and 12 PM.
 Depending on the job and industry type, the manager may ask the employee to follow specific steps to resign.
 Normally, these steps follow the company or organizational policies.

 Tip: Before submitting a resignation letter, review the company handbook and policies.
-If the employee is considered an "at-will employee," an employer may ask the employee to resign immediately—especially if they are going to work for a competitor.
+If the employee is considered an "at-will employee," an employer may ask the employee to resign immediately.
+Especially if they are going to work for a competitor.

 For example, a professor teaching in Illinois at a four-year university should follow the academic guidelines for separating employees.
 The University of Illinois at Champaign-Urbana describes their process as including meeting with the "State Universities Retirement System (SURS).
-SURS will meet with the employee and discuss all of the employee’s options.
+SURS will meet with the employee and discuss all the employee’s options.
 Once the employee has talked with SURS and signed retirement papers, he/she will need to contact their department.
 The department will need a signed statement indicating the employee’s last day of work."

 Writing a Resignation Letter

-- Step 2: Use a resignation letter template and replace the direct supervisor and employer's contact information in the letter heading.
+- 2: Use a resignation letter template and replace the direct supervisor and employer's contact information in the letter heading.

-- Step 5: Include the official staff position and the date of the desired last day of employment.
+- 5: Include the official staff position and the date of the desired last day of employment.

-After Writing a Resignation Letter
+Submitting a Resignation Letter

 After writing the resignation letter, it's essential to submit the letter to the supervisor that the position reports to and the human resources department.
 In a teaching position, this may be the faculty or education board.
 In a medical job, this may be to the medical director or hospital administrator.